VesTheCoder/key-value-storage/README.md

 ### PUT /{key}

-Adds a new key-value record or updates an existing one with an optional Time-To-Live (TTL).
+Adds a new key-value record with an optional Time-To-Live (TTL).
+If 'tll' is not in the request, the app would automatically use a default TLL time.
 If a record with the key already exists, the operation will fail as records cannot be modified, only added or deleted.

 **Method:** `PUT`
-**Endpoint:** `/{key}` (where `{key}` is the key to add or update) **Request Body:** JSON object with a `value` field and an optional `tll` field.
+**Endpoint:** `/{key}` (where `{key}` is the key to add) **Request Body:** JSON object with a `value` field and an optional `tll` field.

 **Request Body Schema:**